-A disciple and his teacher were walking through the forest.
+One day, a disciple and his teacher were walking through the forest.
 The disciple was disturbed by the fact that his mind was in constant unrest.

-He asked his teacher: "Why most people's minds are restless, and only a few possess a calm mind?
+He asked his teacher: "Why most people's minds are restless, and only few possess a calm mind?
 What can one do to still the mind?"

 Upon hearing these words, the disciple's eyes opened wide, and a smile appeared on his face.
 He looked at his teacher and said:

-"Yes, that's right," answered the teacher,"The mind is restless and goes wherever the attention is.
+"Yes, that's right," answered the teacher,"The mind is restless and goes wherever the attention goes.
 Control your attention, and you control your mind."